Chapter: Allocation

 The drought had lasted three consecutive seasons.

 The predictive model had pre-committed regional allocations based on aquifer preservation thresholds established two years earlier, after a consortium of hydrologists warned that discretionary rerouting would collapse the long-term basin equilibrium.
+At the time, the vote had been unanimous.
+No one votes against water security.
+This is one of those governance moments that seems, in retrospect, to have been designed specifically for retrospect.

 The reporter pressed.